Terique Mohammed

-Terique David Mohammed (born 27 January 2000) is a professional footballer who plays as a left-back for USL League Two club Des Moines Menace.
-Born in Canada, he represents Guyana at international level.
+Terique David Mohammed (born 27 January 2000) is a professional footballer who plays for The Borough FC in the Ontario Premier League 2.
+Born in Canada, he represented Guyana at international level.

+Early life

+Mohammed began playing youth soccer at age three with Scarborough Blizzard SC.
+He later joined Unionville Milliken SC, before joining the Toronto FC Academy in 2016.

 Club career

-Toronto FC

-In 2016, Mohammed joined the academy of Major League Soccer side Toronto FC.
-In 2018, he played for Toronto FC III and Toronto FC II, and on 27 September 2018, he signed professional terms with the latter for the 2019 season.
+In 2018, he played for Toronto FC III in League1 Ontario and Toronto FC II in the USL as an academy call-up.
+In September September 2018, he signed a professional contract with Toronto FC II for the 2019 season.

-Mohammed was loaned to Canadian Premier League club FC Edmonton on 3 August 2020.
+In August 2020, Mohammed was loaned to Canadian Premier League club FC Edmonton.
 He made his debut for Edmonton on 15 August against Forge FC.
 He was released by TFC II on 23 December 2020.

-Dundalk

 Mohammed signed for League of Ireland Premier Division club Dundalk in February 2021 and was sent out on loan to League of Ireland First Division side Athlone Town in order to gain experience.
 However, before the season would begin, Mohammed was recalled from loan by Dundalk due to concerns over a lack of playing time while at Athlone.
 However, due to his late recall he was unable to play a competitive fixture for Dundalk until July, although he did play in a friendly for Dundalk against Athlone on 27 April after which he began training with Canadian side Atletico Ottawa.
 Mohammed was loaned to York United on 3 June 2021.
 On 23 September, York announced that Mohammed's loan had been terminated.
 Prior to the 2022 season, new Dundalk coach Stephen O'Donnell would announce that Mohammed would not be in Dundalk's plans for the 2022 season.

-FC Edmonton

-Mohammed returned to FC Edmonton on 23 March 2022.
+In March 2022, Mohammed returned to FC Edmonton on a permanent contract.

-Lexington

 Mohammed signed with USL League One expansion club Lexington SC on 27 January 2023.
+In May, he was named to the league's Team of the Week.

+In 2024, he joined Des Moines Menace for their matches in the 2024 U.S. Open Cup.

+In February 2025, he signed with Guyanese club Slingerz FC in the GFF Elite League.